jcorrado76/learning_tdd_in_python_book/12_chapter/README.md

 * Improve error handling when exchange rates are unspecified - Done in chapter 10
 * Improve the implementation of exchange rates - Done in chapter 11
 * Allow exchange rates to be modified
+* Continuously integrate our code

+In the next chapter, we'll look how to use continuous integration with our code using GitHub actions